Akkenar/club-event/README.md

 A simple form to register a person to a club event, with basic products management.

+The backend is written in PHP.
+The frontend in React+Typescript.

 Not generic at all.

 ## Getting Started